 Enter your preferred name & e-mail to subscribe

 Brass solenoid valves come is many forms, typically the most popular are the 2/2 way (2 port 2 position open/closed) or 3/2 way (3 port 2 position divert) valves.

 Have 1 inlet and 1 outlet for basic ON/OFF flow control, when installed in a pipeline they will open or close to allow or stop the flow of gas or liquid media along the pipe.
-With the exception of coaxial solenoid valves typical brass 2/2 way solenoid valves can only control the flow of media in 1 direction.
+Except coaxial solenoid valves, typical brass 2/2 way solenoid valves can only control the flow of media in 1 direction.